Kids can create beautiful handmade Thank You cards using a wax resist art technique. A white crayon and some watercolour paints are all you’ll need!

-What is Crayon Resist Art?
+What is Wax Resist Art?

 You’ve likely seen this process before.
 Resist Art is a process in which you use two materials which resist or repel each other to create a piece of art.
 We’re using a white crayon and water colours to create our art today, but you could use a wax candle in place of the crayon.
-There are lots of other materials that you can use which will resist each other too!

 What mediums can you use to create Resist Art?